B. J. Harrison Reads Merry Christmas

 From the books that inspired the new Netflix series "Lupin" with Omar Sy.

-The sixth story in Maurice Leblanc's collection "The Confessions of Arsène Lupin" about gentleman thief and criminal mastermind, Arsene Lupin.
+The third story in Maurice Leblanc's collection "The Confessions of Arsène Lupin" about gentleman thief and criminal mastermind, Arsene Lupin.
 A classic detective series perfect for readers who love Arthur Conan Doyle's Sherlock Holmes and Edgar Allan Poe's C. Auguste Dupin.

-B. J. Harrison Reads the Scholar-Gypsy
+B. J. Harrison Reads Afterward

 read by B. J. Harrison